Invariance of o-minimal cohomology with definably compact supports

 Later in the paper we shall use the right derived versions of many of the above formulas relating the various operations on $A$-sheaves.
 We will use these derived formulas freely and refer to reader to \cite[Chapter II]{ks1} for details.
 For instance, the cohomology with supports on $\Phi$ is defined by

 \end{subsection}

-\begin{subsection}{O-minimal sheaves} Let $X$ be an object in $\Df$ and let $A$ be a ring.
-The {\it o-minimal site} $X_{\df}$ on a definable space $X$ is the category $\op (X_{\df})$ whose objects are open definable subsets of $X$, the morphisms are the inclusions and the admissible covers $\cov (U)$ of $U\in \op (X_{\df})$ are covers by open definable subsets with finite subcoverings.
+\begin{subsection}{O-minimal sheaves} Let $A$ be a ring.
+If $X$ is an object of $\Df,$ then the {\it o-minimal site} $X_{\df}$ on $X$ is the category $\op (X_{\df})$ whose objects are open definable subsets of $X$, the morphisms are the inclusions and the admissible covers $\cov (U)$ of $U\in \op (X_{\df})$ are covers by open definable subsets with finite subcoverings.
 We will denote by $\mod(A_{X_{\df}})$ the category of sheaves of $A$-modules on $X$. \\

 The tilde functor $\Df \to \tDf$ determines a morphism of sites

 given by the functor

 \begin{thm}[\cite{ejp}] The inverse image of $\nu _X:\tilde{X}\to X_{\df}$ determines an isomorphism of categories